-With latest amendments approved by electronic vote on November 3, 2014 (Second Vice President of Executive Board).
+With latest amendments approved by electronic vote on October 01, 2018 (Quorum General Assembly).

 Download Articles of Association as a PDF

 The purpose of the society is charitable: The society envisages the scientific research and the exchange of knowledge among physicians, scientists, patients and researchers of the industry in the field of Cartilage Regeneration & Joint Preservation.
 To serve its purpose, the society organizes international congresses and events, publishes journals, and provides a universal internet discussion-platform.
 Furthermore the society financially supports research projects and pays for scholarships.